 This study aims to present some of the first findings on Arapaima behavioural repertoire and activity budget, and consequently contribute to the protection of the species.
 This pilot study provides valuable baseline data for further investigations demonstrating the value of a laser pointer as environmental enrichment for A. gigas under human care.

 Cooperative enrichment study

-The cooperative enrichment provide opportunities for the dolphins to practice their innate ability of problem-solving and coordination without any specific training.
+The cooperative enrichment provides opportunities for the dolphins to practice their innate ability of problem-solving and coordination without any specific training.

-Studying the ability of shape recognition helps scientists to understand how dolphins gain information about their surroundings, how they distinguish between different objects and how they remember these informations over time.
-During the matching-to-sample trials, the dolphin first inspects a sample object then selects the same shape from two or more alternative choices.
+Studying the ability of shape recognition helps scientists to understand how dolphins gain information about their surroundings, how they distinguish between different objects and how they remember this information over time.
+During the matching-to-sample trials, the dolphin first inspects a sample object and then selects the same shape from two or more alternative choices.
 Dolphins can match successfully not only familiar but also new objects that they have never seen before.

 Iguana acupuncture study

 Green iguanas (Iguana iguana) live in the forest of Central and South America.
 Our geriatric female green iguana, Harriet, has started receiving acupuncture treatment to improve her overall health by our veterinarian, Dr. Sarah Churgin.
 The effect of the treatment is evaluated using a specialised behavioural observation technique by our research team.

 Take a look at Ocean Park's website for more information and update on Dr Churgin's new publication on the topic.